haritanair/Time-Series-Analysis_Agricultural-Dataset/README.md

-# Time Series Analysis of Agricultural Dataset
+# Time Series Analysis and Forecasting on Indian Agricultural Productivity

 ## Project Description
 This project focuses on modeling and forecasting crop yields based on crop-wise, season-wise, state-wise, and year-wise data.
 The objective is to provide insights into agricultural productivity and aid farmers, agronomists, and policymakers in making data-driven decisions.